 For women in the nineteenth, century prostitution was a last resort, when poverty, shame or abandonment left them with nowhere to turn.
 But for Helen Jewett it was a true calling and she embraced it with enthusiasm.

-When she sixteen or seventeen Dorcas became sexually active.
-Several men have been suggested as her possible seducer, including Judge Weston himself.
+When she was sixteen or seventeen Dorcas became sexually active.
+The details of her seduction are not clear, but the act appears to have been consensual, and among the men suggested as her possible seducer, was Judge Weston himself.
 The details of her seduction are not clear, but the act appeared to be consensual.
-The story became public and the judge had to do something.
+When the story became public, the judge had to do something.
 Though Dorcas was only seventeen, she and the Westons agreed to say she was eighteen and end her service.
 This freed the judge from having to take action against her seducer, and allowed Dorcas to go her own way.

 In New York, Helen Jewett was more a courtesan than a common prostitute.
 Her clients included successful lawyers, merchants and politicians who viewed their relationships with her almost as romances, with rendezvous and exchanges of gifts and letters.

-Mrs. Townsend recalled seeing Robinson with Helen that night wearing al long dark cloak.
+Mrs. Townsend recalled seeing Robinson with Helen that night wearing a long dark cloak.
 Outside they found a bloody hatchet and the cloak she had seen Robinson wearing.
-Richard Robinson was arrested and to try to elicit a confession he was brought to the scene of the crime.
+Richard Robinson was arrested and the police, trying to elicit a confession brought him to the scene of the crime.
 But he showed no emotion, just calmly denied killing Helen Jewett.